Crunchy Frog: Stage and film

 The film Monty Python Live at the Hollywood Bowl also contains a performance of this sketch, with Chapman as the Inspector and Terry Gilliam as his assistant.
-The assistant is now called Constable Clitoris, and while he too periodically leaves the room to fight off his nausea, he remains onstage during his last attack of sickness and vomits into his helmet—which he is then ordered by his superior to put back on his head.
+The assistant is now called Constable Parrot, and while he too periodically leaves the room to fight off his nausea, he remains onstage during his last attack of sickness and vomits into his helmet, which his superior then orders him to put back on his head.
 (Gilliam filled his mouth with cold beef stew when he ran off stage during the scene.)

-The Monty Python Live (Mostly) stage show featured a similar performance, with some small changes to the dialogue — e.g., the Ram's Bladder Cup sweet is now described as having been garnished with mouse faeces rather than lark's vomit - and with Cleese as the Inspector.
+The Monty Python Live (Mostly) stage show featured a similar performance, with some small changes to the dialogue – such as, the Ram's Bladder Cup sweet is now described as having been garnished with mouse faeces rather than lark's vomit – and with Cleese as the Inspector.
 Jones, who was then in the early stages of frontal lobe dementia, read some of his dialogue from the insert cards in the chocolate box.
-The televised 20 July 2014 performance includes some fluffs and corpsing, and a moment in which Cleese takes a card from Jones and reads his line for him before announcing "This is me now" and continuing with his own line.
+The televised 20 July 2014 performance includes some fluffs and corpsing, and a moment in which Cleese takes a card from Jones and reads his line for him before announcing, "This is me now", and continues with his own line.